 Like a massage, but more specific to help with muscle pain/tension and fascia restrictions.

-The most forward-thinking chiropractors recognize that muscles are the crucial component of alignment and movement.
+The most forward-thinking chiropractors recognize that muscles are crucial to alignment and movement.
 Muscular tension and fascial restrictions interfere with the optimal mechanics of the spine and body.
-Addressing muscle and fascial dysfunctions significantly enhances the benefits of other therapies, such as chiropractic adjustments and rehabilitation.
+Addressing muscle and fascial dysfunctions enhances the benefits of other therapies, such as chiropractic adjustments and physical therapy.

 Myo- means muscle, the contractile tissue responsible for moving our bones.
 In traditional anatomy classes, individual muscles are carefully studied and emphasized.